-Requirements for Both Plan A and Plan B: Core Courses.
+Core Courses.
 Complete a minimum of four Electrical and Computer Engineering courses at the 800 or 900-level totaling at least 12 credits.
-Two of the courses must be selected from the following:
+Two of the courses must be colored from the following:

-selected from the following:
+Selecte a iioii the following.

 ECE 813 Advanced VLSI Design 3

 ECE 820 Advanced Computer Architecture 3

 ECE 821 Advanced Power Electronics and Applications 3

 ECE 826 Linear Control Systems 3

 ECE 835 Advanced Electromagnetic Fields and Waves I 3

 ECE 863 Analysis of Stochastic Systems 3

 ECE 874 Physical Electronics 3

-Electrical and Computer Engineering 801 cannot be used to fulfill
+Electri cal and Computer Engineering 801 cannot be used to fulfill

-this requirement
+this red this requirement